Deep Regression for Repeated Measurements: H older Space and Phase Transition

-In this subsection, we apply these oracle inequalities to the situation that the target function belongs to the H\"older space that has some general smoothness assumptions and plays an important role in nonparametric regression problems \citep{gyorfi2002distribution,ginebook}.
-We first establish a non-asymptotic error bound of the DNN estimator considered above, then demonstrate a matching lower bound and analyze its optimal convergence rate, while the phase transition owing to repeated measurements is revealed.
+In this section, we apply these oracle inequalities to the situation that the target function belongs to the H\"older space that has general smoothness assumptions and plays an important role in nonparametric regression problems.
+We first establish a theoretical bound of the DNN estimator considered above, then demonstrate a matching lower bound and analyze its optimal convergence rate, while the phase transition owing to repeated measurements is revealed.
+Assume $\Omega = [0,1]^d$ in this section for brevity.
 Recall the definition of H\"older space.

-\begin{definition}[H\"older space $\mathcal{C}^{s}\left(\Omega\right)$] Let $s$ be a positive number and $\lfloor s \rfloor$ be the largest integer strictly smaller than $s$.
-The $s$-H\"older norm of a function $f:\Omega\rightarrow\mathbb{R}$ is defined as
+\begin{definition}[H\"older space $\mathcal{C}^{s}\left(\Sigma\right)$] Let $s$ be a positive number and $\lfloor s \rfloor$ be the largest integer strictly smaller than $s$.
+The $s$-H\"older norm of a function $f:\Sigma\rightarrow\mathbb{R}$ is defined as

 where $\partial^{\alpha}:=\partial^{\alpha_{1}}_{1}\partial^{\alpha_{2}}_{2} \ldots \partial^{\alpha_{d}}_{d}$ and $|\boldsymbol{\alpha}|:=\alpha_{1}+\alpha_{2}+\dots+\alpha_{d}$ with $\boldsymbol{\alpha}=\left(\alpha_{1}, \ldots, \alpha_{d}\right) \in \mathbb{N}^{d}$.
-H\"older space $\mathcal{C}^{s}\left(\Omega\right)$ consists of all functions for which the $s$-H\"older norm is finite.
+H\"older space $\mathcal{C}^{s}\left(\Sigma\right)$ consists of all functions for which the $s$-H\"older norm is finite.
 Typical examples include Lipschitz functions and continuously differentiable functions on a compact set. \end{definition}

-\begin{assumption}[H\"older smoothness] The target function $\fo$ belongs to the H\"older space $\mathcal{C}^{s}\left(\Omega\right)$ for a given positive number $s$, and $\|\fo \|_{\mathcal{C}^{s}}\leq \xdb $ for some constant $\jdb{holdernorm}>0$. \end{assumption}
+\begin{assumption}[H\"older smoothness] The target function $\fo$ belongs to the H\"older space $\mathcal{C}^{s}\left([0,1]^d\right)$ for a given positive number $s$, and $\|\fo \|_{\mathcal{C}^{s}}\leq \xdb $ for some constant $\jdb{holdernorm}>0$. \end{assumption}

 The non-asymptotic error bound of the ReLU feedforward neural network estimator is determined by a trade-off between the estimation error and the approximation error in Corollary \ref{cor:networksize}, associated with the depth and width.
 Combining Corollary \ref{cor:networksize} and the approximation error in \citet{huangjian}, we arrive at the following result.